 8. Tailoring your CV

-It is acceptable and indeed sensible to tailor your CV to specific job applications by for example mentioning and highlighting specific projects, skills and experience.
+It is sensible to tailor your CV to specific job applications by for example mentioning and highlighting specific projects, skills and experience.
 This should be in your recent jobs and any introductory or summary sections.
 It is however both wrong and unwise to exaggerate or misrepresent your experience.

 9. Extra-curricular: hobbies, interests, family…

 This is not essential but if included should be short.
 It is surprising, perhaps, how often an employer picks up on this section of a CV.
 It can have real value but the key consideration is unambiguous: “does this information make me more or less attractive to an employer?”
-It should therefore only include points that may enhance your employability: obvious examples might include team sports, significant achievements, school governor etc. Unusual is fine: quirky is not.
+Therefore only include points that may enhance your employability: obvious examples might include team sports, significant achievements, school governor etc. Unusual is probably fine: quirky is not!
 Best steer clear of anything too solitary.
-Perhaps avoid “dad/mum to two fantastic kids: Oliver 4 and Amber 2” and similar.
+Perhaps also avoid “dad/mum to two fantastic kids” and anything similarly cheesy/bragging.

 Pitfalls to avoid and common errors